 “Legal doesn’t necessarily mean safe.”

 Most of the water utilities in the U.S. pass federal and state regulations.
 There are hundreds of chemicals the EPA hasn’t yet assessed, so there is nothing preventing those from entering our water supply.
 But “even for chemicals that are regulated, the legal limit is often hundreds of times higher than the health standards recommended by scientists and public health agencies.
 Too often, legal limits are based more on what can be achieved in terms of treatment costs, and less on public health.”
-20
+73

 Since ‘legal’ sometimes means unregulated (therefore, allowed), we should consider the amounts of unregulated contaminants that end up in our water systems.
-The chemicals, pharmaceuticals, and hormones we excrete, pour, or flush, combine with the pesticides, drugs, and hormones from agricultural production that flows into rivers and groundwater.
+The chemicals, pharmaceuticals, and hormones we excrete, pour, or flush, combine with the pesticides, drugs, and hormones from agricultural production that flow into rivers and groundwater.
 Hormones, especially, do not break down easily.
 Many species, including humans, experience adverse reactions to endocrine disruptors, such as estrogen and synthetic hormones.

 Tap Water is an Example of Climate Injustice